Medical Paramedic: Administers life support... [+] More

 Restores and stabilizes heart rhythm on pulseless, nonbreathing patient, using defibrillator, or as directed by physician.
 Monitors cardiac patient, using electrocardiograph.
 Initiates intravenous fluids to administer medication or drugs, or to replace fluids lacking in body.
 Performs endotracheal intubation to open airways and ventilate patient.
 Obtains comprehensive drug history from patient.
 Administers injections of medications and drugs, following established protocols.
 Inflates pneumatic anti-shock garment on patient to improve blood circulation.
 Applies splints to limbs and dresses wounds.
 Assists in extricating trapped victims and transports sick and injured patients to treatment center.
 Observes, records, and reports to physician patient's condition and reaction to drugs, treatments, and significant incidents.
 Ensures vehicle and equipment are maintained in a state of readiness.
 Keeps current as to changes and trends in administration and use of drugs.
 May drive mobile intensive care unit to emergency scene.
 May serve as team leader for Emergency Medical Technicians.
 May communicate with physician and other medical personnel via radio or telephone.
 (Source: eDOT Job Description) [-] Less

 Cost of Living Data

-A renter's cost of living for someone making $50,578 in St. Louis, Missouri is 97% of the US National Average.
+A renter's cost of living for someone making $100,757 in San Francisco, California is 156.3% of the US National Average.
 For more information, or to compare cost of living data between two cities, click here.

-View "Medical Paramedic" salary data for other cities in Missouri
+View "Medical Paramedic" salary data for other cities in California